 Right Tool for the Job

 A good tradesman is nothing without his or her tools and the right tool can make all the difference in the world when used properly.
-Telerik’s Test Studio is a popular, and effective tool for making and executing automated testing scripts.
+Telerik’s Test Studio is a popular and effective tool for making and executing automated testing scripts.
 Using this tool to create basic smoke tests is very easy.
 That does not mean that a person without experience will be able to pick the tool up and start pumping out automated scripts the same day.
 Learning to use Test Studio effectively takes some training and hands on experience.

 Here is how Test Studio works.
 It will link to an open web browser and record steps that a user is doing.
 The image on the next page shows what a script looks like in Test Studio.